Black And Orange Birds: 16 Species in North America

 American Redstart

-This tiny bird is between 4.3 and 5.1 inches long, and it has bright orange plumage on its wings, tail, and flanks.
+Again, contrary to their name, the American redstart has bright orange plumage on its wings, tail, and flanks.
 It’s so stunning!

 4. Blackburnian Warbler